-The external audit for 2023/24, is being completed by Azets but will also be subject to a disclaimed opinion due to the national backlog pressure set out above, particularly pressures on the external audit market.
-Their report will be considered by the Audit Committee as part of the soon as available.
+The external audit for 2023/24 was completed by Azets and was issued with a disclaimed opinion due to the national backlog pressure set out above, particularly pressures on the external audit market.
 Audit Opinions being disclaimed means the normal audit assurance was not available to inform the Annual Governance Statements in relation to the years 2020/21, 2021/22, 2022/23 and 2023/24.